leporello-js/leporello-js/README.md

 `try`, `catch` and `finally` will be supported in future. `throw` is currently supported.

 ES6 modules are suppoted.
-Default exports are not currently supported, only named exports.
 Circular module dependencies are not supported (currently they crash IDE (TODO)).
 Import/export aliases are not supported.
 Exporting `let` variables is not supported. `import.meta` is not supported.

 Async and await are supported.

 Generators are not supported.

-Destructuring is mostly supported.
+Destructuring is supported.

 Some operators are not currently supported:
   - Unary plus